sagiegurari/simple-oracledb/README.md

     //continue flow (connection, if provided, has been tested to ensure it is valid) });
 });

+//another example but with promise support oracledb.createPool({
+  retryCount: 5, //The max amount of retries to get a connection from the pool in case of any error (default to 10 if not provided)
+  retryInterval: 500, //The interval in millies between get connection retry attempts (defaults to 250 millies if not provided)
+  runValidationSQL: true, //True to ensure the connection returned is valid by running a test validation SQL (defaults to true)
+  validationSQL: 'SELECT 1 FROM DUAL', //The test SQL to invoke before returning a connection to validate the connection is open (defaults to 'SELECT 1 FROM DUAL')
+  //any other oracledb pool attributes }).then(function onPoolCreated(pool) {
+  pool.getConnection(function onConnection(poolError, connection) {
+    //continue flow (connection, if provided, has been tested to ensure it is valid) });
+});
 ```
 <!-- markdownlint-enable MD009 MD031 MD036 -->